Hind (video game)

-Hind is combat flight simulation game released by Digital Integration in 1996 for MS-DOS compatible operating systems and Microsoft Windows.
+Hind is a combat flight simulation game released by Digital Integration in 1996 for MS-DOS compatible operating systems and Microsoft Windows.
 It is the successor to Apache.

 The game features the Soviet military Mi-24V Hind-E helicopter.
 It came with a detailed 99 page printed manual explaining the basics of helicopter flight and control, along with the specific traits of the Mi-24 helicopter and its weaponry.

 Gameplay

 The game's graphics use Gouraud shading.
 Despite the primitive graphics, it has a realistic flight model.
 Many complex physics effects are modelled, including ground effect/vortex ring and retreating blade stall which culminate in the ability of a skilled pilot to succeed at autorotation in the case of all engine failure.
 Options are included to simplify the flight model for beginners.

 The campaigns included in the game are based on real wars, but the missions involved are fictional.

 Ground battles between individual soldiers can be seen taking place, since AI controlled infantry have been added.
 Soldiers can also be carried aboard the Hind helicopter and are a vital part of some missions.

 If the player does nothing, an (almost) endless, semi-random war will be played out in each mission via a combination of scripted scenarios and very basic AI.
 The war can be passively watched using the features for zooming in on and moving between each active unit.
 It is possible to pass some missions this way, as the AI units on the players side are sometimes capable of achieving the objectives without help.